creenaunej/2018NycStopAndFrisk/README.md

 This portfolio details data and visualisations of NYPD stop and frisk policies during the year 2018.
 The inspiration for this portfolio was brought forward while teaching middle school math and a need to focus on statistics, data science and incorporating anti racist pedagogy.

+A second notebook is contained in this repo that has mapped incidents of stop and frisk across NYC to their corresponding police precincts.

 The data is taken directly from the open source info avaiable from the NYPD. https://www1.nyc.gov/site/nypd/stats/reports-analysis/stopfrisk.page